-What you must pay when you get these services Services that are covered for you Medicare HMO Medicare HMO Medicare HMO Blue PlusRx Blue ValueRx Blue SaverRx Emergency care (continued) have your inpatient have your inpatient have your inpatient care at the out-of- care at the out-of- care at the out-of- network hospital network hospital network hospital authorized by the authorized by the authorized by the plan and your cost is plan and your cost is plan and your cost is the cost-sharing you the cost-sharing you the cost-sharing you would pay at a would pay at a would pay at a network hospital. network hospital. network hospital.
+Services that are covered for What you must pay when you get these services you Medicare HMO Medicare HMO Medicare HMO Blue PlusRx Blue ValueRx Blue SaverRx Emergency care (continued) This plan offers worldwide coverage for emergency care.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
 Health and wellness education programs These are programs focused on health conditions such as high blood pressure, cholesterol, asthma, and special diets.
 Programs designed to enrich the health and lifestyles of members include weight management, fitness, and stress management.
-Fitness benefit to use toward costs you pay to participate in a qualified fitness program.
-A qualified fitness program is: a full service health club where you use a variety of cardiovascular and strength- training equipment for fitness including individual health clubs and fitness centers, YMCAs, YWCAs, Jewish Community Centers; or Council on Aging sites and municipal fitness centers; or, a fitness studio where you take instructor-led group classes for cardiovascular and strength- training such as yoga, pilates, zumba, kickboxing, cross-fit, and indoor cycling/spinning.
-There is no coinsurance or copayment for health education arranged through the plan's disease management programs.
-For eligible health club membership or classes, you pay any balance in excess of the \$150 limit.
-There is no coinsurance or copayment for health education arranged through the plan's disease management programs.
-For eligible health club membership or classes, you pay any balance in excess of the \$150 limit.
-There is no coinsurance or copayment for health education arranged through the plan's disease management programs.
-For eligible health club membership or classes, you pay any balance in excess of the \$250 limit.
+Fitness benefit to use toward costs you pay to participate in a qualified fitness program is: a full service health club where you use a variety of cardiovascular and strength-training equipment for fitness including individual health clubs and fitness centers, YMCAs, There is no There is no There is no coinsurance or coinsurance or coinsurance or copayment for copayment for copayment for health education health education health education arranged through arranged through arranged through the plan's disease the plan's disease the plan's disease management management management programs. programs. programs.
+For eligible health For eligible health For eligible health club membership or club membership or club membership or classes or Home classes or Home classes or Home Fitness Equipment, Fitness Equipment, Fitness Equipment, you pay any balance you pay any balance you pay any balance in excess of the in excess of the in excess of the \$250 limit. \$150 limit. \$250 limit.